Brian Bagdonas, Director

 Brian Bagdonas is a co-owner/operator at Stumptown Printers.
 For close to 20 years he has dirtied his hands and subsequently dirtied keyboards in print-shops and newspapers in Ohio, Arizona & Oregon.
 He is an active member in Portland, Oregon’s traditional music community and is a founding member and organizer for the not-for-profit Portland Old Time Music Gathering.
 He has volunteered & taught printing workshops at the Independent Publishing Resource Center, and has received a certificate for typecasting from Monotype University.

-Connie Blauwkamp, Director
+Connie Blauwkamp, Director and Treasurer

 Chris Chen, Director and Vice Chair

 Chris Chen has four years of commercial type casting experience, working with Monotype equipment and ATF Barth Casters from California to New Jersey.
 A grant from the Book Club of California in 2003 allowed Chris to assist Jim Rimmer of Vancouver, British Columbia in Jim’s creation of a new metal typeface for the Cree alphabet.
 Chris has presented to numerous school groups, and has taught letterpress printing at the San Francisco Center for the Book.

 Rebecca Gilbert is a co-owner/operator of Stumptown Printers, and a founding member and former Executive Director of the Independent Publishing Resource Center.
 She has taught workshops on zine publishing, book making and letterpress printing at universities, colleges, primary & secondary schools and info centers around the United States.
 Rebecca Gilbert holds a BA degree from Pacific Northwest College of Art and a certificate for typecasting from Monotype University.